Are you moving to Ontario from another province?

 Home & Tenant Insurance

 Homeowner’s Insurance – If you are buying a home in Ontario, contact our office to inquire about homeowners insurance.
-We can help you with everything from condo insurance to farm insurance, cottage insurance, storage insurance, and rented dwelling insurance (for anyone who owns a home with a rented suite or mortgage helper).
+We can help you with everything from condo insurance to farm insurance, cottage insurance, and rented dwelling insurance (for anyone who owns a home with a rented suite or mortgage helper).
 We also offer seasonal dwelling insurance.

 Tenant Insurance – If you will be renting in Ontario, talk to us about tenant insurance coverage, since most landlord insurance will only cover the building itself and not your personal contents.